Cryptolect creation strategies (Argots, Part 1B)

 - -no/ -non: bearer

 They can be applied very easily to a common English word like hat to get the pair:

-- Hatsy: a hat maker
+- Hatsy: hatter, a hat maker

 - Hatnon: one who wears a hat

 However, you can’t just take the lexicon of a foreign language, normalize the orthography and pronunciation, use the parent language’s syntax and call it an argot.
 That’s more of a pidgin (although grammar would also have to be simplified).
 One of the important choices is which words you want to bring into your new language.
-For example, I toned down some of the emphasis on bodily functions for Canargy as it seemed out of character to the cans compared to a lexicon of the Cant of humans a different era (~1600s) that I had compiled for a different project, for which I broke down the main taxa as:
+For example, I toned down some of the emphasis on bodily functions for Canargy as it seemed out of character to the cans compared to a lexicon of the Cant of humans of a different era (~1600s) I had compiled for a different project, for which I broke down the main taxa as:

 - Unsavory Folk